rakshan-kumr/meals-app/README.md

 For a full list of dependencies, see the [`package.json`](package.json) file.

-## Screenshots

-Add screenshots of your app here to showcase its features.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.